akienzle32/chat/README.md

 create named chat rooms to which they can add participants and send messages.
 The backend of the app, developed with the Django REST Framework, is hosted here: https://github.com/akienzle32/chat-drf.
-The app itself can be accessed here: https://alec-chat-app.herokuapp.com/.
+The app itself can be at the following url: https://alec-chat-app.herokuapp.com/.